c-minz/c-minz.github.io/_news/announcement_5.md

 related_publications: true
 ---

-The second part of my PhD research has now been published {% cite HawkinsMinzRejzner:2024 %}.
+The second part of my PhD research ['Quantization, dequantization and distinguished states'](https://c-minz.github.io/publications/#HawkinsMinzRejzner:2024) has now been published.